CSS Inline Layout Module Level 3

 Note: L may be negative.

-Additionally, when text-box-edge is not leading, the layout bounds are inflated by the sum of the margin, border, and padding on each side.
+Additionally, when line-fit-edge is not leading, the layout bounds are inflated by the sum of the margin, border, and padding on each side.
+In order to allow negative margin values to have an actual effect, negative margins are also accumulated onto the layout bounds of any descendant inline boxes participating in the same inline formatting context.

 In Quirks Mode [QUIRKS], any inline box fragment that has zero borders and padding and that does not directly contain text or preserved white space [CSS-TEXT-3] is ignored when sizing the line box.